X

 Amrut Medhekar

-Deepesh J Sancheti
+Deepesh Sancheti

 Amrut Medhekar

-Deepesh J Sancheti
+Deepesh Sancheti

 Amrut Medhekar

-Obviously sales mix is primarily what the organization wants and where the need lies in the market.
-So that gap is obviously where we are trying to fit in.
-And if that means that it will change our gross margins.
-No, it won’t.
+Obviously, sales mix is primarily what the organization wants and where the need lies in the market.
+So, that gap is obviously where we are trying to fit in.
+And if that means that it will change our gross margins, no, it won’t.

-Deepesh J Sancheti
+Deepesh Sancheti

 Amrut Medhekar

-Deepesh J Sancheti
+Deepesh Sancheti

 Amrut Medhekar

-Deepesh J Sancheti
+Deepesh Sancheti

+Okay.
 Thank you so much.

 Manish Gupta